Holmes of Kyoto: Characters

 Kiyotaka is a 22-year-old graduate student at Kyoto University and an apprentice at his family's antique shop "Kura".
 He is handsome and seems very gentle, but he is strict with himself and those around him.
 His nickname "Holmes", while a pun off his surname, also stems from his amazing deduction skills, as shown when he is able to discern a fake antique from a con artist.
+He was emotionally scarred when his first girlfriend left him for and became engaged to another man and has had no girlfriend since, but Aoi seems to have begun to fill that void in his life.